sgmurphy/wordpress-plugins/sumome/Readme.txt

 == Screenshots ==
-1. Reduce Cart Abandonment Shortcut
+1. BDOW!
+Dashboard
-2. Grow Email List Shortcut
+2. See advanced campaign analytics
-3. Track how your forms perform
+3. Design pixel-perfect forms
-4. See conversions and get Sumo Insights
+4. Connect to over 50 integrations

 [See all of our screenshots at bdow.com](http://bdow.com/?src=wordpress_ss)